Delhi Travellers

-The Delhi Travellers are a junior hockey team based in Delhi, Ontario, Canada.
+The Delhi Travellers were a junior hockey team based in Delhi, Ontario, Canada.
 The Travellers play in the Provincial Junior Hockey League of the Ontario Hockey Association.

 History

 Prior to 1966, the Delhi franchise was a member of the Shamrock Junior D Hockey League.
 In 1966, they jumped to the Southern Counties Junior D Hockey League.
 In 1972, the team changed their name from the Rockets to the Flames.

-The 1980-81 season saw the Flames raise to the heights of provincial recognition.
+The 1980–81 season saw the Flames raise to the heights of provincial recognition.
 They finished second overall in the Southern league standings with 21 wins, seven losses, and six ties, a fair distance behind the first place St. George Dukes.
 Once in the playoffs, the Flames took the Southern league by storm and won their first ever league championship.
 The victory launched the Flames into the provincial final in competition for the OHA Cup.
 Their opponents were the Belmont Bombers, the champions of the Western Junior D Hockey League.
 The Bombers made quick work of the Flames, sweeping the series 4-games-to-none.

 In the 1986 playoffs, the Flames once again took the Southern league crown.
 The victory brought them into line for another crack at the OHA Cup.
 Once in the provincial final, they found them against the Western league champions Seaforth Centenaires.
 The Centenaires were battle-hardened from their play in the North Division of the 12-team Western league and kept the Flames at bay for a 4-games-to-1 series victory.

 In 1988, Delhi's Southern league folded and merged with the Western league to create a province-wide 18-team super-league.
 In 1991, the Western league was dropped in favour of the OHA Junior Development League.

 From their point of entry into the Western league in 1988, the Delhi Flames found themselves in vast trouble.
 In 1991, the team changed their names to the Delhi Leafs to honour the towns former Intermediate league representative.
 The Leafs suffered horrible losing season from 1991 all the way until they opted to change their team name to the Delhi Travellers in 1998.
 After one season under the Travellers moniker, and one of their worst seasons in franchise history, the team took a leave of absence from the OHAJDL.

-In 2000-01, the Travellers were back and finished in thirteenth place overall in the OHAJDL.
+In 2000–01, the Travellers were back and finished in thirteenth place overall in the OHAJDL.
 This marked their best finish since entering the league in 1988.
 A year later they had a winning record.
 In fact, as of 2007, every season from 2000-on the Travellers at least matched their previous seasons performance if not bettered it.